Preview

 First Half

-Despite being welcomed to the pitch by a sea of colour and a wall of noise Maccabi enjoyed only dominance in the stands as Be’ersheva were not allowed to bring any travelling fans.
-The visitors their part began the match with pressure on Maccabi’s players right from the start.
+Despite being welcomed onto the pitch by a sea of color and a wall of noise, Maccabi, enjoyed total dominance in the stands as Be’ersheva were banned from bringing any travelling fans.
+The visitors for their part began the match with pressure on Maccabi’s players right from the start.
 In the 5th minute King’s Kangawa picked the ball deep inside Maccabi’s half before blasting a right foot powerful drive that rocketed past Roi Mishapti and into the top corner.
-Maccabi’s players complained a foul was committed in the build up for the goam and Dor Turgeman was booked by referee Gal Leibovic for dissent.
-But Beersheva’s celebrations were shortlived the intervention of VAR called Leibovic to the screen before the initial decision was overturned and the goal dissallowed.
+Maccabi’s players complained thatg Issouf Sissokho was fouled in the build-up for the goal with Dor Turgeman cautioned by referee Gal Leibovic for dissent.
+Beersheva’s celebrations were short-lived as the intervention of VAR called Leibovic to the screen before the initial decision was overturned and the goal disallowed.

-Lifted by the fact the score was restored, Maccabi began to stamp their authority on the game with Henry Addo looking lively down the left.
-On the opposite flank Osher Davida curled a left foot shot that crept wide of the post in the 17th minute.
-Maccabi’s best move of the half was in tbe 42nd minute as an exchange of passes saw Addo release Gabi Kanichowsky who cut inside and sent a shot which was equalled by Niv Eliasi.
+Lifted by the fact the score was restored and still goalless, Maccabi began to stamp their authority on the game.
+Henry Addo looked lively down the left while on the opposite flank Osher Davida curled a left foot shot that crept wide of the post in the 17th minute.
+Maccabi’s best move to that stager, saw an exchange of passes between Addo and Gabi Kanichowsky who cut inside and sent a shot which was equaled by Niv Eliasi.
 Two minutes later the 25,032 fans were all on their feet to cheer one of the best goals this stadium has ever seen.
 Turgeman received the ball just inside Be’ersheva’s half as he chested it down losing Matan Baltaxa in the process.
-Despite being surrounded by three defenders, Turgeman cut inside leaving all three behind as he found himself with only the keeper to beat.
-Turgeman slotted the ball into the bottom corner to put Maccabi infront and open his account in the league for the season.
+Despite being surrounded by three defenders, Turgeman cut inside leaving all trio behind him as he found himself with only the keeper to beat.
+Turgeman slotted the ball into the bottom corner to put Maccabi in-front and open his account in the league for the season.

-Inside injury time Turgeman almost turned provider as he was released by Dor Peretz but his cut back which was directed as Sagiv Jehezkel was cleared for a corner.
+Inside injury time Turgeman almost added an assist as he was released by Dor Peretz but his cut back which was directed as Sagiv Jehezkel was cleared for a corner.
 Davida could have doubled Maccabi’s lead from the resulting corner which comfortably fell to him, but his shot cleared the crossbar before the halftime whistle was sounded.

 Second Half

-Maccabi’s coach Zarko Lazetic made his fiest change after the break as Gabi Kanichowsky who picked an injury early on was replaced by Ido Shahar at the restart.
+Maccabi’s coach Zarko Lazetic made his first change after the break as Kanichowsky who picked an injury in the first half didn’t emerge for the second and was replaced at the restart by Ido Shahar.

 In the 51st minute Sagiv Jehezkel suffered a facial injury after colliding with an opponent and was replaced by Nemanja Stojic for his debut appearance in a Maccabi shirt.
-Three minutes after the hour mark Be’ersheva were back on level terms as Eliel Peretz whipped in a dangerous free kick which was flicked by Zahi Ahmed towards the back post where Matan Baltaxa nodded in.
-Once again Be’ersheva’s celebrations were shortlived as VAR spotted Ahmed in an offside position and the goal was dossallowed.
+Three minutes after the hour mark Be’ersheva had the ball in the back of the net once again.
+Eliel Peretz’s free kick was flicked by Zahi Ahmed towards the back post where Matan Baltaxa nodded it in.
+Be’ersheva’s celebrations were dampened fror the second time as VAR spotted Ahmed in an offside position and the goal was scratched off.
 Peretz was cautioned for a foul on 69 and was replaced by Joris van Overeem while Hisham Layous came on for Addo as part of the double substitution.

-Lazetic made his fifth and final substitution as Idan Nachmias came on for Tyrese Asante in the 75th minute.
+Lazetic made his fifth and final substitution with Idan Nachmias replacing Tyrese Asante in the 75th minute.
 Van Overeem received medical treatment after Kangwa’s powerful free kick struck him in the head while Maccabi fans cheered Avi Rikan who retired last week.
-In the 82nd minute Davida and Shahar exchanged passes to break down tbe right before the pacey winger sent a cross into the box.
-Layous met the cross with a powerful diving header but Eliasi stretched himself across the goalline to produce a stunning reflex save.
+In the 82nd minute Davida and Shahar exchanged passes to break down the right before the pacey winger sent a cross into the box.
+Layous met the ball with a powerful diving header, but Eliasi stretched himself across the goal-line to produce a stunning reflex save.
 Eliasi was at full stretch once again on 88 to turn Stojic’s header for a corner following a Shahar free kick.